Shanjiith-Pranov/2022-Computing-Coursework/README.md

 - Next, press `Sync the Device`.
 The programm will search for a connected controller for 10 seconds.
 - If the controller is not found, follow the instructions shown
 - After the controller is found, press the `Run arduino` button.
 The button should turn blue.
-- If you would like to remap a key, press the the `Run arduino` button again and wait for it to turn grey.
+- If you would like to remap a key, press the the `Run arduino` button again and wait for it to turn grey to stop the controller.
 Now, change the key for the respective button and hit `Confirm selection`.
+- If you would like to change a macro, press the the `Run arduino` button again and wait for it to turn grey to stop the controller.
+Now, open the file `macros.txt` and make changes to the existing macros.
+After editing, save the file and close it.
+Remeber to make sure that there are only 2 lines in the file.
 ## Troubleshooting
 ### "Python" would like to control this computer using accessibility features.
 If you see this warning: ![](https://github.com/Shanjiith-Pranov/2022-Computing-Coursework/blob/main/warning.jpg)